polkadot-js/apps/packages/app-democracy/src/md/basic.md

 # Democracy

 This application lets you view proposals and vote for or against a referendum.
-Anyone can create a proposal by depositing minimum value in a certain period of time (No. of Blocks).
+Anyone can create a proposal by bonding the minimum deposit for a certain period of time (No. of Blocks).
 If someone likes the proposal, they could deposit the same amount of tokens to support it.
+The minimum deposit is currently 5 DOTs.

 # Proposals